TaliaCao/TaliaCao/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a finance professional with 5+ years of experience in financial modelling, business intelligence and process automation.
+I'm a finance professional and data analyst with 5+ years of experience in financial modelling, business intelligence and process automation.
 I specialise in transforming complex business data into actionable insights through Power BI dashboards and advanced Excel solutions.

 As a project manager and proactive problem solver, I’ve delivered projects in over **10 industries** (government, banking, finance, real estate, agriculture,